StevenLyt/StevenLyt.github.io/index.md

 classes: wide
 ---

-I'm an incoming SWE at DoorDash.
+I'm a Software Engineer at DoorDash.
 I graduated from University of Southern California double majoring in computer science and mathematics.
 I was a research assistant at IDM Lab doing research on Multi-Agent Path Finding.
 I’m the creator of [mapf-visualizer.com](http://mapf-visualizer.com/).
 I'm also broadly interested in software engineering and full stack development.
 Outside of work, I’m a huge fan of algorithms and theoretical computer science.

 ## News